KikoTheFinker/CookCraft-FrontEnd/README.md

 ## CookCraft

 **CookCraft** is a web application for exploring, organizing, and managing recipes.
-It simplifies meal planning by providing features like recipe search with various filters, ingredient shopping, and delivery management, all wrapped in a clean and easy-to-use interface.
+It simplifies meal planning by providing features like recipe search with various filters, ingredient shopping, and delivery management.

 ### Features